yogat3ch/writing/Dynamic Voting System.md

 Once the **Affinity Threshold** criteria for that layer of the political hierarchy are met the user can then select a representative.

 ### Selecting a representative
-In the representative based on the percentage of alignment of their answers with those of other users.
+In the representative selection pane, there will be a sorted table of other users who've opted to serve as representatives, ranked based on the percentage of alignment of their votes and answers to the **Introductory Questionnaire** with those of other users.
 Any user is a potential representative for another user.
 Additionally, a data visualization shows the percentage of alignment with the entire perspective of a proposed representative across all **topic areas**.
 With this information a user can identify **topic area**s that may not align with their suggested **representative** and find another **representative** for that **topic area** who better represents their values.

 A **representative** can be any other user on the platform who's opted in to being a representative, to which a user delegates their vote.
 The **representative**s vote casts as many votes in an election as they have constituents eg other users who've allocated their vote to them.
 Any user can delegate their vote to any representative at any time.
 If a user is absent and they have delegated their vote to a **representative** the **representative**s vote counts as their own plus the votes delegated to them as a **representative**.
 If a user becomes active after a period of absence and casts votes on a piece of legislation in an election cycle, the vote on that piece of legislation is automatically removed from their **representative's**' vote count, though they may still elect to have that person as their representative.